 Can you turn this into a game and ask a friend to match the sugar to the drinks?

-Are you surprised by how much sugar is in children’s drinks?
+Are you surprised by how much sugar is in kid’s drinks?

 Calculate how many cups of sugar you would need to drink to consume the same amount of sugar as one bottle of Ribena.
 We used this great balance from Learning Resources.

 Can you make your own balance?
 We used this great K’nex levers and pulleys kit from The Consortium as an fun alternative.